betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 > Sustainability is a measure of the cost to maintain and improve a product over its lifetime.

-This article will focus on reducing the "cost to maintain and improve" software over time and on software's technical properties that enable sustainability.

-With this latter cost/feasibility focus in mind, we define different levels of **Technically Sustainable Software**:
+With this latter cost/feasibility focus in mind, we define three different **Levels of Sustainable Software**:

-* **Weak Definition of Sustainable Software**: The same team of developers that originally created the software can continue to add new features and fix bugs in the software at a reasonable cost (i.e., where starting from scratch would be more expensive, even in the long term).
+* **Weak Definition**: The same team of developers that originally created the software can continue to add new features and fix bugs in the software at a reasonable cost (i.e., where starting from scratch would be more expensive, even in the long term).

-* **Medium Definition of Sustainable Software**: New developers can reasonably make contributions to the software but these contributions are integrated back by the original development team.
+* **Medium Definition**: New developers can reasonably make contributions to the software but these contributions are integrated back by the original development team.

-* **Strong Definition of Sustainable Software**: A different set of developers from the original developers can take over new feature development and bug fixes, and the original developers can go away (and the new team can do so cheaper than starting over from scratch).
+* **Strong Definition**: A different set of developers from the original developers can take over new feature development and bug fixes, and the original developers can go away (and the new team can do so cheaper than starting over from scratch).

-The ultimate instance of the "Strong Definition" is  the **Extreme uses case for Sustainable software**:
+The ultimate instance of the "Strong Definition" is  the **Extreme Use Case for Sustainable Software**:
 Your project uses some external software Package X in such a way that it would be very difficult and expensive to rip it out and/or change the code to use something else.
 At some point, the developers of Package X go away, and no one is left in the development community to help extend or support Package X.
 What technical properties of Package X would make it so that you could continue support (with reasonable cost and risk) your own project's usage of Package X, which includes activities like adding some new features, porting to new platforms and compilers, and fixing bugs (i.e., that may be exposed by adding new features and porting to new platforms and upgrading upstream dependencies)?

-Software that satisfies the key technical properties listed below would tend to meet the Strong Definition of Sustainable Software and enable the extreme use case for software sustainability described above.
-Smaller or extremely well-structured software packages that possess these technical properties could be said to be **Self-Sustaining Software** since such software does not need a dedicated team to sustain it for your (limited) continued usage.
-You could sufficiently sustain it yourself.

 ### Key Technical Properties of Sustainable Software

-The following technical properties have been widely recognized to lead to software that less expensive to maintain according the above definition(s) of sustainable software.
+The following technical properties have been widely recognized to lead to software that less expensive to extend and maintain (and is therefore more sustainable).

 **Open Source License**:
 Allow the user to change and use the software in any way that is needed for the success of their projects.